History, tourist information, and nearby accommodation

 Visiting Wrest Park

-But of course there is a lot more to Wrest Park than the house itself; the view from the grand entrance facade looks down a wonderful vista, with a long canal leading to the distant Archer pavillion.
+But of course, there is a lot more to Wrest Park than the house itself; the view from the grand entrance facade looks down a wonderful vista, with a long canal leading to the distant Archer Pavilion.
 Like everything else at Wrest, it is a landscape on a grand scale.

 Attraction Type: Garden

 Location: 1 mile E of Silsoe off the A6